 IPT believes depression happens within the context of interpersonal relationships.
 Therapy therefore examines interpersonal issues and how depression is associated with a person’s relationships.

-Interpersonal Therapy and Interpersonal Relationships
+Interpersonal Therapy and Relationships

 IPT is goal oriented and solution focused, striving for rapid results.
 In the long-term, it is the therapists hope that the client will develop better communication and social skills, thus learning to manage their depression.